Key advantages of Maltkiln Village

 • Multi-purpose rooms for community uses

-• Buildings of different sizes, suitable for local businesses and employers
+• An employment phase providing buildings of different sizes, suitable for both existing and new local businesses and employers

 • Publicly accessible green open space